RevensofT/.Net-Anarchy/README.md

                 'Auto set generic type for no return method.
                 Report.Invoke(Item, Operators(i))

-                'For function, request to specify type of this object and argumets.
+                'For function, request to specify type of this object and arguments.
                 Methods(i).Invoke(Of Object, Integer)(Item).WriteLine()
             Next
         Next